williamducfer/brazilian-court-decisions/README.md

 ### Files
 *preprocessing_for_dashboard.R* script preprocesses extracted annotations generated in the previous step of lower Court decisions, Appellate Court reports, and Appellate Court decisions.

 The files required as input to preprocessing must have the following names: report_preprocessed.csv; lower_preprocessed.csv; appellate_preprocessed.csv.
-And they must be stored in the *<in>* folder.
+And they must be stored in the &lt;in&gt; folder.
 Next, we list the column names for each one.
 All types are strings.

 report_preprocessed.csv columns name:
 - Filename